Making Your Own Natural Beeswax Jar Candles

 Pouring Melted Wax Into Prepared Candle Jar

-Now all that’s left to do is pour the melted wax into the candle jar.
+It’s time to pour the melted wax into the candle jar.
 Careful, this is not a good time to have the children or pets at your feet.

-Pouring hot wax is one of the main reasons I love to melt my wax in an old second-hand repurposed 2-cup glass measuring cup.
-That handle & pouring spout makes it so easy!
+Pouring hot wax is one of the main reasons I love to melt my wax in an old second-hand 2-cup glass measuring cup.
+That handle & pouring spout makes this part easy!

 I gently pour melted wax into my jar, filling to about 1/2″ or so below the rim of the jar.